ninharp/ninbot/README.md

 Continue my work from 2003 and make it completely open source

 You can find a installation howto (in german) in [INSTALL](INSTALL "Installation instructions")
-You can find a small documentation (in german) in [NINSCRIPT](NINSCRIPT.md "ninScript Documentation")
+You can find a small documentation (in german) in the [DOCUMENTATION](documentation.pdf "ninScript Documentation")